IamTheCarl/pcb_forge/README.md

         work_speed: 1000.0 mm/s
         laser_power: 10 W
         passes: 1

-      # This will actually cut through the copper plate.
+      # Cut through the copper plate with an end mill.
       copper_plate:
         # The path selects the tool and then the bit.
         tool: spindle/square_end_mill